murilofarias2/murilofarias/README.md

 ## Hi, I'm Murilo Farias.
 Nice to meet you. 👋🏾

-*I am a student of Frontend programmer and a  Backend programming.
-I have a great passion for user interface , design and the creation of intuitive and dynamic user experiences.
+*I am a student of Frontend programming.
+I have a great passion for user interface , design and creation of intuitive and dynamic user experiences.
 I just love what I do.❤️❤️*

 Things I like to do:

 - 🖥 Web Applications
 - 🎨 Interfaces
-- 📱 Applications

 About me: